gamemann/Pterodactyl-Packet-Watch/README.md

 # Pterodactyl Packet Watch

 ## Description
-A [fork](https://github.com/gamemann/Pterodactyl-Game-Server-Watch) of Pterodactyl Game Server Watch.
-This version basically sends specified packet types and if the average response time (in milliseconds) goes beyond a specified threshold, misc options (web hooks) will be performed.
+A project based off of my Pterodactyl Game Server Watch [tool](https://github.com/gamemann/Pterodactyl-Game-Server-Watch).
+This specific project basically sends specified packet types and if the average response time (in milliseconds) goes beyond a specified threshold, misc options (web hooks) will be performed.

 ## Command Line Flags
 There is only one command line argument/flag and it is `-cfg=<path>`.
 This argument/flag changes the path to the Pteropckt config file.
 The default value is `/etc/pteropckt/pteropckt.conf`.